Super League Kerala

-The Super League Kerala (SLK), also known as the Sports.com Super League Kerala powered by Amul due to sponsorship reasons, is a men's professional franchise football league in the state of Kerala, India, organised by the Kerala Football Association, Scoreline Sports and the Unifed Football Sports Development Pvt.
-Ltd. The league currently operates outside the Indian football league system and does not follow promotion and relegation.
+The Super League Kerala (SLK), is a men's professional franchise football league in the state of Kerala, India, organised by the Kerala Football Association and Scoreline Sports.
+The league currently operates outside the Indian football league system and does not follow promotion and relegation.

 History

 Formation and launch

 The Super League Kerala (SLK) was established in 2024 as a franchise-based football competition jointly organised by the Kerala Football Association (KFA) and Scoreline Sports Private Limited.
 Conceived as an ambitious initiative to develop football at the grassroots level, the league aimed to professionalise the state’s football ecosystem and provide a platform for young players to compete alongside experienced professionals.

 The six franchises of the inaugural edition were unveiled at a grand launch event held at the Grand Hyatt, Bolgatty, Kochi, in May 2024.
 The event was attended by several prominent figures from Indian football and sports administration, including former India internationals I. M. Vijayan, Bhaichung Bhutia, and Jo Paul Ancheri, along with commentator Charu Sharma, actress Mandira Bedi, and officials from the All India Football Federation (AIFF) and the Kerala Sports Council.